NetworkN3XUS/.github/profile/README.md

-This organization is maintained by Swarup Dhavan (swarup-93).
+This organization is maintained by Swarup Dhavan (swarup-93) & Tejas Karekar (TejasKarekar).

 # NetworkN3XUS
 **A collective of cybersecurity enthusiasts, ethical hackers, and researchers dedicated to exploring the dark web, penetration testing, and digital forensics.**